apirrone/Plotter/README.md

 - background for legend
 - use RGB instead of BGR when function is meant to be used by user
 - cleaner code
+- Not working with two instances of plotter (threading stuff)
+- proper units and scaling